Cyrus-Majd/BasicDatacenterSim/README.md

 Here's a quick run-down on what this datacenter looks like: There are two people (clients) trying to connect to a web service, like a website.
 One guy is a regular user while the other is a really mean hacker.
 The datacenter is primarily composed of two layers of data -- the "Server Layer", which currently hosts 2 servers, each responding to the requests of one client, and the "Data Layer" which is where a centralized data storage system is kept (this could be something as common as a SAN).
 Yes, I made these terms up just for the sake of explanation.

-Here's how you can visualize this:
+Here's how you can visualize this

                         Client 1                    Client 2 (BAD GUY HACKER)